 The Downtown Aquarium is a 500,000-gallon aquarium that also boasts a restaurant!
-The Aquarium has several fascinating exhibits that will ensure a fun day for you and your loved ones.
+The Aquarium has several fascinating exhibits to ensure a fun day for you and your loved ones.
 The food here is also impeccable and is very popular amongst the tourists.
-This place is thus fun for people of all ages and interests and stores great things to do in Houston for them.
+This place is thus fun for people of all ages and interests and stores great for them.

-The major exhibits here include the Lousiana Swamp, the Shipwreck, the Rainforest, the Sunken Temple, and the Gulf of Mexico.
+The major exhibits include the Louisiana Swamp, the Shipwreck, the Rainforest, the Sunken Temple, and the Gulf of Mexico.

 Check out the White Tigers of the Maharaja’s temple and the Shark Voyage too!

-The food here is a must-try and makes this place a must-visit in your list of best things to do in Houston!
-You might also catch a glimpse of some scuba divers feeding the fish inside.
+The food here is a must-try, making this place a must-visit on your list!
+You might also glimpse some scuba divers feeding the fish inside.

 13. NRG Stadium

 The NRG Stadium, home of the NFL’s Houston Texans, is another extremely popular spot here in Houston.
-They have a tour available in which one is shown around the stunning stadium, the locker rooms of the team, premium seating areas, the stadium press box, and much more!
+They have a tour available in which one is shown around the stunning stadium, the team’s locker rooms, premium seating areas, the stadium press box, and much more!

-You can even catch a game if there’s one happening during your travel for one of a kind experience!
-The staff is super friendly and there are food and beverages available as well.
-You can also check out the Toyota Center in downtown Houston which is home to the Rockets along with the Astros who play at Minute Maid Park.
+You can even catch a game if there’s one happening during your travel for-of-a-kind experience!
+The staff is super friendly, and food and beverages are also available.
+You can also check out the Toyota Center in downtown Houston, home to the Rockets and the Astros, who play at Minute Maid Park.

-The city of Houston is home to a lot of other sports teams like the Houston Astros, the Houston Dynamo, and more.
+Houston is home to many other sports teams like the Houston Astros, the Houston Dynamo, and more.